singhsahilzeeve/Zeeve-read-the-docs/source/Avalanche.md

 ### **Delete a network**

-1. Select the network you want to delete, and click on the network card[Ref.](./View_your_network_and_nodes.md).
-You will get to see similar to the below image.
+1. Select the network you want to delete, and click on the network card [Ref.](./View_your_network_and_nodes.md) You will get to see similar to the below image.

     ![](images/viewNetwork.png)